saralana/saralana.github.io/_posts/2021-01-31-beast-radio.md

 <br>

-Here some tests I did with the collars radio trasmitters:
+Here some tests I did with the radio transmitter collars: